 Prep is the first year of school and provides the foundation for your child's education.
 It is compulsory for Queensland children to undertake Prep prior to Year 1.
 Prep is a full-time program in primary schools and has a defined curriculum.
 Children must be 5 by 30 June in the year they enrol.

-Prep enrolments for 2021 will open on Monday 9 March 2020.
-From this date, please contact the school on 3712 5111 to register your interest in enrolling for Prep.
-Find out more information on what you will need to do for Prep Registration Process 2021 and download the Getting Ready for Prep 2021
+Registrations for Prep 2022 are open now.
+Please contact the school on 3712 5111 to register your interest in enrolling.
+Find out more information on what you will need to do for Prep Registration Process 2022 and download the Getting Ready for Prep 2021

 Calendar year placements for Prep enrolments based on year of birth